steve-gray/somersault/README.md

 that the same instance/value can be passed to each object in a graph requiring a specific dependency to be resolved.

-### Recursive Dependencies
-Due to the nature of how we handle repeated-dependencies, this permits nested dependencies where you can have:

-    Class A: ctor(B)
-    Class B: ctor(A)

-You can thus perform a `.build(A)` and have it satisfied, though because we cannot build the first A until we've built an A *and* a B, this means you technically end up with a second A as your root object.

 # Feature Roadmap
 The following features are high priorities for future releases:

-  - Ability to nest containers
-  - Implicit $container self-referencing for passing somersault instances down to child contexts.
   - Ability to create filtered sub-containers (i.e. container.filter('someTag'))
       - This allows registration of multiple conflicting names, but still resolving specific names later.
   - Ability to enumerate all instances of a tag (i.e. .resolverAll('tag'))